stonefl/stonefl.github.io/_posts/2021-05-31-git-and-gitlab-quick-start-tutorial.md

   - GitLab
   - GitHub
 ---
-This is a quick start manual for new hires or beginners to Git or GitLab.
-Although this manual aims for GitLab Enterprise edition on Windows, most of the instructions also apply to general Git and GitLab/GitHub practices.
+This post is a quick start manual for beginners to Git or GitLab.
+Although this manual aims for the GitLab Enterprise edition on Windows, the instructions apply to general Git and GitLab/GitHub practices.
 This post assumes that you have already set up a GitLab web account where you can restore and manage your source code.
 <!--more-->

 ## Download and Install Git for Windows